Children's Book Ideas: 4 Actions to Spark Ideas That Appeal to Kids

 START: 10 Children's Book Ideas, Mix and Match

-The bestselling children’s books naturally appeal to the things that are part of a children’s—and what they naturally love.
+The best-selling children's books naturally appeal to the things that are part of children's lives—and what they naturally love.

 Choose from the two lists below: one “character” idea and one emotion/theme.
 Then we'll move on to our practice.